Skip to main content

 Command Configuration

-Commands are SQL statements during pipeline initialization.
-Commands allow for ATTACHing databases to the pipeline context.
+Commands are SQL statements executed during pipeline initialization.
+These commands allow for ATTACHing databases to the pipeline context.
 The commands directive is a top level directive in the configuration file.

 commands: